WMCyn/VTRestfulAPI/README.md

 RestfulApi is a Vtiger module which allows to communicate with your CRM using a REST API.

+This version fixed to make it work in 7.4

 ## Installation

 Simply install RestfulApi like a classic Vtiger module.